gallarda/mqtt5/README.md

 Typescript declaration files for njs are installed in your workspace to enable Intellisense and autocompletions.
 Hover over methods in `proxy.js` to see usage info.

+A terminal session will automatically open inside the devContainer so you can monitor logs and run test scripts as described above.

 To leave the devContainer, select "Reopen folder locally" in the VS Code command palette.
 You will need to right click on the `docker-compose.yml` file and select "Compose Down" to shutdown the EMQx broker container.

 *Customizing the Code*